nkszjx/grouped-features-alignment/README.md

 ## Package pre-requisites
-The code runs on Python 2/3 and Pytorch 0.4 The following packages are required.
+The code runs on Python 2/3 The following packages are required.

 ```
 pip install scipy tqdm matplotlib numpy opencv-python